Frequently Asked Questions

 In addition to consensus statements, AACE also develops clinical practice guidelines.

-The AACE Clinical Practice Guidelines Oversight Committee evaluates and approves all topic nominations for guidance documents.
+The AACE Clinical Practice Guidelines Oversight Committee evaluates and approves all topic nominations for guidance documents twice a year in March and September.
 The following criteria are considered during selection of topics:

 • Relevance to AACE membership